cksystemsteaching/selfie/README.md

 The challenge is to allocate, deallocate, access, and defragment memory as fast as possible, ideally in time independent of the amount of used and free memory, and with minimal memory fragmentation.
 Moreover, allocating certain free memory may be better than other free memory because memory access may be faster or slower depending on where the access happens in memory due to complex hierarchical memory hardware.
 Memory managment is subject to fundamental time-space tradeoffs implying that there is no best solution which has motivated computer scientists including us to work on memory management algorithms for decades.

 The good news is that you do not need to know those algorithms to become a programmer or to understand selfie.
 However, it does help to know what exactly makes memory management hard, how to avoid that part, and then just work with the simplest possible solution.
-We nevertheless get back to memory management in the tools chapter to see some of the more involved solutions.
+We nevertheless get back to memory management in the computing chapter to see some of the more involved solutions.

 > What makes memory management hard?

 One way to make memory management simple and even optimally efficient in terms of time and space, that is, as fast as possible with minimal memory fragmentation, is by only allocating and using memory blocks of the same size.
 That's it!
 It is like turning memory into a checkerboard where any free spot will do.
-Hard to believe but all modern operating systems, most likely including the one running on your smart phone, tablet, and laptop, exploit that property very effectively, as also explained in the tools chapter.
+Hard to believe but all modern operating systems, most likely including the one running on your smart phone, tablet, and laptop, exploit that property very effectively, as also explained in the computing chapter.

 > Memory blocks of different size